 - Post Certificate & Compliance and Enforcement

 A reviewable project in British Columbia is an activity and/or facility described in the Reviewable Projects Regulation (RPR).
-The RPR identifies activities and/or facilities that may have significant negative effects and sets criteria for when a project needs to undergo an environmental assessment.
+The RPR identifies activities and/or facilities that may have significant adverse effects and sets criteria for when a project needs to undergo an environmental assessment.
 Reviewable projects need an environmental assessment certificate or an exemption order before they can be constructed.
 A proposed project may become reviewable in three ways: